bcssov/IronyModManager/index.md

 # About
+# About
 Irony Mod Manager is a new advanced mod manager for Paradox Games, it started out as a Stellaris oriented Mod Manager at first with plans to add additional games later.
 Not all of the advanced Stellaris equivalent features might be available for most supported games but that will change depending on community support in these games.
-In order to have a fully operational conflict solver or mod merging Irony needs to understand the game structure and whether certain game folders utilize FIOS\LIOS rules.
+In order to have a fully operational conflict solver or advanced mod merging Irony needs to understand the game structure and whether certain game folders utilize FIOS\LIOS rules.

 ### Supported Games
 * Europa Universalis IV